rebelsky/csc322-jekyll/_dev/_handouts/academic-honesty.md

 Department's [policy on academic honesty](https://www.cs.grinnell.edu/academic-honesty-policy).

-Academic Honesty and Computer Science
+Academic honesty and computer science
 -------------------------------------

 You may have noted that this discussion of academic honesty is